sodadata/docs/soda-cloud/scan-mgmt.md

 ## Best practices for optimized scheduled scans

 * Best practice dictates that to enhance scan efficiency, you avoid scheduling resource-intensive tasks, such as [data profiling]({% link soda-cl/profile.md %}), concurrently with checks.
 This practice minimizes the likelihood of delays caused by resource contention, ensuring smoother execution of scans.
-* Do not set all of your scan schedules to run at the same time, particularly if the scans are using the same Soda Agent.
+* Do not set all of your scan schedules to run at the same time, particularly if the scans use the same Soda Agent.
 Mindfully stagger scheduled scan times to more evenly distribute executions and reduce the risk of bottlenecks, delays, and failed scans.
 * As the volume of checks a scan executes organically increases over time, scans may take longer to execute.
 If your scheduled scans are timing out too frequently, adjust the [scan timeout](#configure-scan-timeouts) to a higher threshold.